COMPRESSED AIR DRILLING

 This technology can be used when there is no need to support the walls of the borehole.

 It is typically used in the drilling of cohesive soils, but it can be used with loose soils, too.
-In this case, casing pipes carry out the supporting function of the walls of the borehole.

 To be able to lift the drilling material produced by the tool, since compressed air is a compressible fluid and slightly viscous, it must have a very high speed (not less than 15 m/s along the path of ascent of the material, with a value optimal 20 m/s):